mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

     print(arr[i])
 ```

 We can quantify the efficiency of these functions with the `%%timeit` command in a Jupyter notebook.
-Below left, we can already see large increases in the execution time of the $O(n^2)$ `print_pairs`.
+Below, we can already see dramatic increases in the execution time of the $O(n^2)$ `print_pairs`.
 We can also see the power of the $O(1)$ `print_idx`, whose execution hovers around 0.153 ms, regardless of the size of the array or whether we're requesting the first or last element.

 <img src="{{  site.baseurl  }}/images/computer_science/big-o-demo.png">

-More broadly, we can use a plot like the one below to quantify the efficiency of various algorithms.
+We can visualize the execution time of common efficiencies to better understand how they compare.
+The green region is ideal $-$ these are the most scalable runtimes, growing at a rate significantly slower than the amount of data.
+Gray is pretty good, avoid orange if you can, and find any way possible to avoid the red region.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/big_o.png" height="90%" width="90%">
 </center>

-One example of a runtime on the high end is $O(2^n)$.
-Finding all subsets of an array is an algorithm with this time complexity.
+What problems could possibly require an algorithm in the red zone? **Red zone algorithms are often necessary for problems where you need to know _every possible answer to a question_.** One example of an $O(2^n)$ algorithm is finding all [**subsets**](https://en.wikipedia.org/wiki/Subset) of an array.
 For each element in the set, we have two options: include or exclude the element.
-A set of three elements, e.g. `[A,B,C,D]`, will therefore have $2^4$, or sixteen, subsets:
+A set of four elements like `[A,B,C,D]` will have $2^4$, or sixteen, subsets:
 * `[]`, `[A]`, `[B]`, `[C]`, `[D]`
 * `[A,B]`, `[A,C]`, `[A,D]`, `[B,C]`, `[B,D]`, `[C,D]`
 * `[A,B,C]`, `[A,B,D]`, `[A,C,D]`, `[B,C,D]`
 * `[A,B,C,D]`

-But an even worse runtime is $O(n!)$.
-Permutations are a classic example of n-factorial complexity.
+But an even worse runtime is $O(n!)$. [**Permutations**](https://en.wikipedia.org/wiki/Permutation) are a classic example of n-factorial complexity.
 For each element in the set, we can rearrange all following elements.
-Our previous array `[A,B,C,D]` will have $4 * 3 * 2 * 1$, or 24, permutations:
+Our previous array `[A,B,C,D]` will have 4 * 3 * 2 * 1, or 24, permutations:
 * `[A,B,C,D]`, `[A,B,D,C]`, `[A,C,B,D]`, `[A,C,D,B]`, `[A,D,B,C]`, `[A,D,C,B]`
 * `[B,A,C,D]`, `[B,A,D,C]`, `[B,C,A,D]`, `[B,C,D,A]`, `[B,D,C,A]`, `[B,D,A,C]`
 * `[C,A,B,D]`, `[C,A,D,B]`, `[C,B,A,D]`, `[C,B,D,A]`, `[C,D,B,A]`, `[C,D,A,B]`
 * `[D,A,B,C]`, `[D,A,C,B]`, `[D,B,A,C]`, `[D,B,C,A]`, `[D,C,A,B]`, `[D,C,B,A]`

+If your task is specifically to find all subsets or permutations of an inputted array, it's hard to avoid a $O(2^n)$ or $O(n!)$ runtime.
+But not all hope is lost $-$ there are some creative tricks you could employ to help smooth the burden.<sup>[[2]](#2-big-o-notation)</sup>

 ### Data types
 Finally, we should briefly mention the fundamental _data types_ before we cover data structures.
 If a data structure is a collection of data, what _types_ of data can we have in our structures?
 There are a few fundamental data types regardless of programming language: